dmbarbour/awelon/AboutAO.md

 Ultimately, an AO dictionary represents a complete system with hundreds of projects, services, and applications.
 The dictionary will evolve due to cross-project refactoring and integration testing.

-A good AO programming environment can augment AO or mitigate its weaknesses:
+A good AO programming environment can augment AO and mitigate its weaknesses:

 * style and color should replace rendering of common prefixes or suffixes
 * hyperlinking or zooming to quickly access definitions and documentation